Thoracic Imaging Vector

 61. A possible nodular anomaly is present in the right upper lobe on a PA film but is partially obscured by the clavicle.
 What view might show this anomaly better?

-62. During full inspiration, the hemidiaphragms on an adult chest film should be located where?
+62. During full inspiration, where should the hemidiaphragms be located on an adult chest film?

-63. When evaluating a PA film of the chest, you note that the right costophrenic angles are blunted.
+63. When evaluating a PA chest film, you notice blunted right costophrenic angles.
 What does this suggest?

-64. When evaluating a PA film of the chest, you note that in the upper lobe, there is a 1 cm wide sliver along the lateral margin, descending from the apex, merging with the ribs at the 3rd rib.
-This narrow sliver is very black and devoid of vascular markings.
+64. On a PA chest film, you see a 1 cm wide, dark sliver along the lateral margin descending from the apex and merging with the ribs at the 3rd rib, devoid of vascular markings.
 What does this indicate?

-65. When evaluating the position of an ET tube on an AP chest film, where should the tip of the tube rest?
+65. When evaluating the position of an ET tube on an AP chest film, where should the tip rest?

 66. What are obliterated costophrenic angles an indication of?